Jd5221/Alpha/README.md

 chmod +x def       #this makes the command executable chmod +x numbers    #this makes the command executable

+I made a runme.sh file just to make life simple, it should check on some dependencies, mark the files as executable and copy the def file to usr/bin all you have to do is chmod +x runme.sh then sudo ./runme.sh

 to find home directory do:
 echo $HOME